Large independent sets from local considerations

 In the general case of $k \ge 4$, Linial and Rabinovich and independently Alon and Sudakov show that an $n$-vertex graph satisfying $\alpha_m(G) \ge r$ must have $\alpha(G) \ge \Omega(n^{\frac{1}{k-1}}).$ We improve the exponent in these bounds for the first half of the range for any $k$.

-\begin{thm} Let $k=\ceil{\frac{m}{r-1}}$ and let us assume $m \le (k-\frac{1}{2})(r-1).$ Then any $n$-vertex graph $G$ satisfying $\alpha_m(G) \ge r$ has $\alpha(G) \ge \Omega(n^{\frac{1}{k-3/2}})$. \end{thm} Going beyond $k-2$ in the denominator of the exponent in the above theorem seems likely to require an improvement over the best known upper bounds on Ramsey numbers, which have not seen an improvement in the exponent since the initial paper of Erd\H{o}s and Szekeres \cite{erdos-szekeres} from 1935.
-This means our result is in some sense half-way between previously best bound and the Ramsey barrier.
+\begin{thm} Let $k=\ceil{\frac{m}{r-1}}$ and let us assume $m \le (k-\frac{1}{2})(r-1).$ Then any $n$-vertex graph $G$ satisfying $\alpha_m(G) \ge r$ has $\alpha(G) \ge \Omega(n^{\frac{1}{k-3/2}})$. \end{thm} Going beyond $k-2$ in the denominator of the exponent in the above theorem seems likely to require an improvement over the best-known upper bounds on Ramsey numbers, which have not seen an improvement in the exponent since the initial paper of Erd\H{o}s and Szekeres \cite{erdos-szekeres} from 1935.
+This means our result is in some sense halfway between the previously best bound and the Ramsey barrier.

 The key part of the above result is actually the special case of $r=3$.
 This is due to an easy observation which allows us to generalise any improvement in this case to the first half of the range as above, for any $r$.
 The first interesting instance here, which actually lead us to the general improvements above, is $m=7$ and $r=3$ in which case we can obtain an even better bound.
 Studying this case was explicitly proposed by Erd\H{o}s and Hajnal \cite{erdos-problems} who observed that any graph $G$ on $n$ vertices with $\alpha_7(G) \ge 3$ must have $\alpha(G) \ge \Omega(n^{1/3})$ and that such a graph $G$ exists with $\alpha(G) \le O(n^{1/2})$.
 They conjectured that neither of these bounds is tight.
-Our next result confirms their first conjecture. \begin{thm} Any $n$-vertex graph $G$ with $\alpha_7(G) \ge 3$ has $\alpha(G) \ge n^{5/12-o(1)}$. \end{thm} By the aforementioned observation this actually gives the same improved bound for first half of the range for any instance with $k=4,$ i.e.\ for $3r-2\le m \le 3.5(r-1)$.
+Our next result confirms their first conjecture. \begin{thm} Any $n$-vertex graph $G$ with $\alpha_7(G) \ge 3$ has $\alpha(G) \ge n^{5/12-o(1)}$. \end{thm} By the aforementioned observation, this actually gives the same improved bound for the first half of the range for any instance with $k=4,$ i.e.\ for $3r-2\le m \le 3.5(r-1)$.